hardwario/docs/tower/firmware-development/hardwario-extension-tutorial.md

 :::info

-There are other icons that you can use which will be described later, with the **commands that they call**
+There are other icons that you can use which will be described later, with the **commands that they call**.

 :::